A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that this engaging, nonfiction graphic novel chronicles the career of Nat Love, a remarkable African-American cowboy who depended on his skills as a horseman and a marksman to survive the hardships of the Old West.
+Parents need to know that Best Shot in the West: The Adventures of Nat Love, by Patricia C. McKissack, Frederick L. McKissack, is an engaging nonfiction graphic novel that chronicles the career of Nat Love, a remarkable African American cowboy who depended on his skills as a horseman and a marksman to survive the hardships of the Old West.